PPS teachers stage ‘silent protest’ about the status of contract talks - NewsBreak

 Watermelon Festival returns to Spring Bay

-SPRING BAY (Heart of Illinois ABC) - This weekend, hundreds of folks are celebrating one of the summer’s most popular fruits.
+SPRING BAY (25 News Now) - This weekend, hundreds of folks are celebrating one of the summer’s most popular fruits.
 The Watermelon Festival continues through Sunday over at the Spring Bay American Legion on Legion Lane.
-The post started the event back in 1952 and it ran for...
+The post started the event back in 1952 and it ran for 30...

 Comments / 0

-Note: UPDATE: Fans evacuated after fight at Peoria/Metamora High School football game